Pre-planning Schema Migrations

 schema transition.
 We will ignore them for now (without changing them, of course) and focus on the migration attribute.

-- We edit the
+- Next, we edit the

 migration